 - Then dredge the cake through the breadcrumbs.

 - Add 2 tablespoons of olive oil to a skillet and heat.
 Add the salmon cakes and sprinkle with salt and pepper.
 (Do not crowd the pan.)
-Cook for 3 minutes on each side until browned and they have an internal temperature of 145-160 degrees F. Press the cakes with a spatula to thin them.
+Cook for 3 minutes on each side until browned, and the internal temperature reaches 145-160°F. Press the cakes with a spatula to thin them.
 Add more cooking oil if needed to fry all the cakes.
 Drain on paper towels.
 Garnish with green onions or fresh-chopped dill.

 Dill Sauce